pcmichaud/micro/source/intro_en.rst

    f(\lambda x_1 + (1-\lambda) x_2) \geq \lambda f(x_1) + (1-\lambda)f(x_2)

-and convexe is false.
-We say stricly concave (or convex) if these inequalities are strict.
+and convex if false.
+We say strictly concave (or convex) if these inequalities are strict.
 The second derivative is useful for concavity and convexity.
-A function is stricly concave is the second derivate is negative for all points, and stricly convex if positive for all points.
+A function is strictly concave is the second derivative is negative for all points, and strictly convex if positive for all points.

 **Approximation and Optimum**